“You have an EQ of zero!” "Ken" yelled at me.

 The reality is that I wasn’t being honest with myself or with Ken.
 I think we both had known for months things weren’t working well.

-I was holding out hope that he would suddenly get motivated and start working the way used to years ago.
+I was holding out hope that he would suddenly get motivated and start working the way he used to years ago.

 It wasn’t going to happen.